-French-born chef Nico Romo of Nico in Mt Pleaseant, SC is a highly-trained Maîtres Cuisiniers de France and the Sustainable Seafood Ambassador of the Monterey Bay Aquarium..
-His oyster bar restaurant's focus is wood-fired seafood and French cuisine
+French-born chef Nico Romo of Nico in Mt Pleaseant, SC is a highly-trained Maîtres Cuisiniers de France and the Sustainable Seafood Ambassador of the Monterey Bay Aquarium.
+The focus of his oyster bar is wood-fired seafood and French cuisine.

 Chef Romo gives you his favorite places for oysters and seafood in Charleston.

 The quality here is just the best.
 Chef Mike Lata opened this restaurant a few years ago and I always send people here when they're looking to have a big night out with great seafood.
 I love to sit at the bar and have oysters.
 They also have a great wine list and awesome cocktails.
 If you really want to blow it out, get the large seafood tower... it will totally impress your friends.

 This spot is sometimes hard to get into because the space is so small, but if you go early or late you can usually grab a table without too much trouble.
 The quality here is outstanding.
 I love their oysters, but don't miss the lobster roll.
 It's the best one I've had outside of New England.

 289 East Bay Street, Charleston, SC 29401

 Hank's is a fun, lively restaurant and one of the Charleston classics.
 They're very consistent, so you always know what you're going to get.
 This is another great place to go sit at the long, old school bar, but I also like to come here with a crowd.
 The dining room is large and lively and the service is always exceptional.
 The shrimp and grits are a classic.

 Pearlz Oyster Bar